NimbloDINO/NimbloDINO/docs/About.md

 &nbsp;
 &nbsp;

-When I was young, there was no option to purchase Korean sheet musics from overseas, so with my perfect pitch, I decided to transcribe and arrange music to share with other K-pop and Korean OST lovers overseas.
+When I was young, there were no options to purchase Korean sheet musics from overseas.
+So, I decided to transcribe and arrange music with my ears and share these with other K-pop and Korean OST lovers overseas.
 This was my hobby on the side, but I had to stop for awhile to focus on my education.
 &nbsp;
 &nbsp;

-Nowadays, there are a lot of YouTubers who make great piano and violin arrangements.
+Now that I am less busy, I wanted to develop my music skills again and share my love of music with others.
 &nbsp;
 &nbsp;

-Often, classical musics are too difficult for beginner/intermediate learners, and K-pop/drama OSTs are sometimes too easy for technical advancement.
+From talking to peers around me, I learned that many people feel that classical musics are too difficult to learn for beginner/intermediate learners, and K-pop/drama OSTs are sometimes too easy for technical advancement.
 &nbsp;
 &nbsp;